Resistance genes are not everlasting!

 - 1. Pyramiding of resistance genes

 Associating several resistance factors in a same variety, known as pyramiding, is likely to increase the durability of the resistance, by making breakdown more difficult.
-This is currently the strategy of the INRA varietal breeding programme (Resdur) launched in 2000 and most European breeding institutes.
+This is currently the strategy of the INRA varietal breeding program (Resdur) launched in 2000 and most European breeding institutes.

 - 2. Adapted cultivation systems

 Deploying resistant grape varieties in production conditions raises the question of their integration with the cultivation systems.
 Their use will in fact alter both the goals and the protection methods extensively.
-These cultivation systems should both supplement the partial effectiveness of resistance genes (especially for mildew) and guarantee their durability whilst controlling the diseases and pests that are not a genetic control target.
+These cultivation systems should both supplement the partial effectiveness of resistance genes (especially for downy mildew) and guarantee their durability whilst controlling the diseases and pests that are not a genetic control target.

 - 3. A national monitoring system: OSCAR!